Anchenni/mern-app-with-docker/README.md

 # Mern application with Docker

-Certainly!
-Here's an introduction to the MERN stack and how to set up a MERN application using Docker:

 **Introduction to the MERN Stack:**

 The MERN stack is a popular combination of technologies used to build modern web applications.
 It consists of four core components: